1ns4w/uber-next-clone/VERCEL.md

 4. import tailwind to _app and tailwind styles components to wherever u wanna use it
 5. install and import mapbox-gl to _app
 6. import mapbox-gl to wherever u wanna use it
+7. import next/link to wherever u wanna use it

 ## Dependencies
+- npm install
 - tailwind for next.js
 - tailwind styled components
 - mapbox gl js module